 In addition to the number of worker injuries that occur from onsite construction accidents, roadway work zones pose hazards for workers who build, repair, and maintain Connecticut’s roads, bridges, and highways.
 The Connecticut Office of Construction recorded 748 crashes in work zones in 2021.
 Three of these accidents resulted in fatalities.

 According to statistics gathered by the National Institute for Occupational Safety and Health, transportation-related construction accidents accounted for 76% of work zone fatalities.
-The following occupations making up three-quarters of these occupational deaths:
+The following occupations make up three-quarters of these occupational deaths:

 Backover accidents account for a significant portion of worker fatalities in work zone crashes.
 However, this is not the only type of vehicle collision that can lead to serious injury or wrongful death among employees performing roadwork.